-The Physician Development and Physician Relations staff members are full-time employees of The Nebraska Medical Center and are “in-house recruiters.”
+The Physician Development and Physician Relations staff members are full-time employees of Nebraska Medicine and are “in-house recruiters.”

 In-house recruiters are directly employed by the healthcare entities they represent or their affiliates and live in and around the communities they serve.
 Agency or search firm recruiters usually work for a contracted 3rd party organization.